atrocore/atrocore/docs/01.atrocore/10.html-css-preview/index.md

 - Filter data by channel using the **Channels** drop-down to see product attributes from the perspective of that specific channel
 - Change the product status directly from the preview page after reviewing all information

-If inconsistencies in the product information are found, close the preview and correct them on the product detail page.